ryukinix/ryukinix.github.io/_posts/2017-04-06-decorating.md

 ### decorating.cache

-Memoize the function decorated based on their arguments.
+Memoizes the decorated function based on its arguments.

 ```python
 import decorating